EmmanuelORivera/open-table-nextjs/README.md

 - Table availability considers existing reservations.
 If the next reservation is for five people and only one table for four people is available, the system won't show the available time slot to the user.
 Please note that this overview simplifies the system for a user-friendly experience.

-### Live Demo
-Visit this page at https://open-table-nextjs.vercel.app/